Yoshua Bengio

-Yoshua Bengio OC OQ FRS FRSC (born March 5, 1964) is a Canadian computer scientist, most noted for his work on artificial neural networks and deep learning.
-He is a professor at the Department of Computer Science and Operations Research at the Université de Montréal and scientific director of the Montreal Institute for Learning Algorithms (MILA).
+Yoshua Bengio OC OQ FRS FRSC (born March 5, 1964) is a Canadian computer scientist, and a pioneer of artificial neural networks and deep learning.
+He is a professor at the Université de Montréal and co-president and scientific director of the nonprofit LawZero.
+He founded Mila, the Quebec Artificial Intelligence (AI) Institute, and was its scientific director until 2025.

 Bengio received the 2018 ACM A.M.
-Turing Award, together with Geoffrey Hinton and Yann LeCun, for their work in deep learning.
-Bengio, Hinton, and LeCun, are sometimes referred to as the "Godfathers of AI" and "Godfathers of Deep Learning".
+Turing Award, often referred to as the "Nobel Prize of Computing", together with Geoffrey Hinton and Yann LeCun, for their foundational work on deep learning.
+Bengio, Hinton, and LeCun are sometimes referred to as the "Godfathers of AI".
+Bengio is the most-cited computer scientist globally (by both total citations and by h-index), and the most-cited living scientist across all fields (by total citations).
+In 2024, TIME Magazine included Bengio in its yearly list of the world's 100 most influential people.

 Early life and education

-Bengio was born in France to a Jewish family who immigrated to France from Morocco, and then immigrated again to Canada.
-He received his BScience (electrical engineering), MEng (computer science) and PhD (computer science) from McGill University.
+Bengio was born in France to a Jewish family who had emigrated to France from Morocco.
+The family then relocated to Canada.
+He received his Bachelor of Science degree (electrical engineering), MSc (computer science) and PhD (computer science) from McGill University.

-Bengio is the brother of Samy Bengio, who was a scientist at Google.
+Bengio is the brother of Samy Bengio, also an influential computer scientist working with neural networks, who is senior director of AI and ML research at Apple.

-The Bengio brothers lived in Morocco for a year during their father's military service in Morocco.
-His father, Carlo Bengio, was a pharmacist who wrote theatre pieces and ran a Sephardic theatrical troupe in Montreal that played Judeo-Arabic pieces.
-His mother, Célia Moreno, is also an artist who played in one of the major theatre scenes of Morocco that was run by Tayeb Seddiki in the 1970s.
+The Bengio brothers lived in Morocco for a year during their father's military service there.
+His father, Carlo Bengio was a pharmacist and a playwright; he ran a Sephardic theater company in Montreal that performed pieces in Judeo-Arabic.
+His mother, Célia Moreno, was an actor in the 1970s in the Moroccan theater scene led by Tayeb Seddiki.
+She studied economics in Paris, and then in Montreal in 1980 she co-founded with artist Paul St-Jean l’Écran humain, a multimedia theater troupe.